Oliver-Binns/Website/Content/posts/team-restructure.md

 We have drawn the lines between the teams responsibilities with the aim of minimising cross-team dependencies.
 We wanted to ensure they have all skills to be able to successfully manage this _within_ the team, including making day-to-day decisions on maintenance and any enhancements.
 We’re hoping that this will enable the team to have a full understanding of their area and current work without being distracted by work going on in other parts of the app.
-Our leadership team should be an escalation path for the team to use at their discretion when problems arise.
-They are not there to micromanage the team or step in to make decisions on the team’s behalf.

 ## Things we want to avoid